sotong1337/SeatFindr/README.md

 # Final Product
  The final product is a: <br>
- - Software with a layout of the coffee shop/ hawker center/ etc, <br>
+ - Web app and mobile application with a layout of the coffee shop/ hawker center/ etc, <br>
+ - that can detect how many people are at that table and <br>
- - that can detect when a person is finished eating, change the table status accordingly, <br>
+ - when a person is finished eating, changing the table's status accordingly, <br>
- - and allow cleaners to inform it which tables are cleaned, and change the table status accordingly. <br>
+ - and allow cleaners to inform it (the system) which tables are cleaned, and change the table status accordingly. <br>
  - With: <br>
-   - Arduino (Leonardo) <br>
+   - Arduino (Uno) <br>
-   - Pressure sensors (buttons) <br>
+   - Pressure sensors (buttons & home-made pressure senors) <br>
+   - HC-05 <br>
    - Wires, Resistors (10k ohms), a Breadboard <br>
-   - And a computer <br>
  - as the hardware, <br>
  - using: <br>
    - Python flask <br>
-   - and Arduino IDE <br>
+   - Arduino IDE <br>
+   - and Flutter (Dart) <br>
  - as the software. <br>
  <br>

+# Notes:
+ This only contain codes for the web app part. <br>
+ Codes for the mobile app found here: https://github.com/LeeJingPeng/SeatFindr <br>
+ Both uses the same logic <br>
+ app2.py and table2.ino are the final ver, Although time values used are only for demo. <br>

+# To do:
+ Make circuit diagram for arduino